This project is actively being developed.

 Installing Required Host Software

-This task file is responsible for enabling any required package repositories, installing prerequisite software, and validating that the host system is suitable for continuing into the toolchain build stages.
+Once the filesystem layout is in place, the next step is ensuring the target system satisfies the software requirements expected for building Linux From Scratch.
+This task file is responsible for enabling any required package repositories, installing required software on the host system, and validating that the host system is suitable for continuing into the toolchain build stages.

 In this project, this includes: